-The purpose of the Coeur d'Alene School District's assessment program is to measure student achievement.
+The purpose of the Coeur d'Alene School District's assessment and system program is to measure student achievement and inform future instruction.
 The information gathered helps our district and schools to refine instructional practices and focus curriculum.
-It gives parents, students and educators information about how a student is progressing.
+It gives parents, students, and educators feedback about how a student is progressing and allows all who work with students valuable data for designing future lessons.
+A full review of our district's Comprehensive Assessment Framework was approved by the Board of Trustees on June 29th.

 Grade level testing makes is possible to give each student a test appropriate to his or her achievement level, and to measure growth from year to year.
 It also helps to gauge the effectiveness of instructional programs and adherence to state curriculum standards.For younger, grades, students in Kindergarten through grade 3 are tested twice annually on the Idaho Reading Indicator, an early literacy screener.